Vanitas (The Case Study of Vanitas): Reception

 Several reviewers focused on Vanitas' relationship with the vampire Jeanne.
 Vanitas forcing a kiss with her was criticized as being inappropriate as comedy.
 The Fandom Post found the delivery in the anime entertaining.
 The focus on romance between arcs was praised for its handling of Vanitas as a hilarious character, considering how poorly he reacts to his feelings towards Jeanne, making them a believable couple.
 El Palomitrón said while there is no boys' love between the two leads due to the focus on other, more explored relationships, the reviewer found the connection between Vanitas and Noé deep and comparable to the one between Vanitas and Jeanne.
+Caitlin Moore from Anime News Network listed the handling of vampirism between Jeanne and Vanitas, and between Dominique and Noé, as the best moment in anime that year due to the amount of sex appeal the characters portray.

 The character of Vanitas was popular in Anitrendz; Vanitas and Jeanne were nominated in the couple category.
 Anime Feminist enjoyed Natsuki Hanae's work, calling his characterization enjoyable and said he gives hidden depths to a difficult past.
 Anime Trending was more critical of Hanae's work for leaving Vanitas' true personality "static" in favor of supporting characters, who are explored more in the first half of the anime.
 Vanitas' French actor Brieuc Lemaire was also a nominee for the 6th Crunchyroll Anime Awards.

+Vanitas wears an earring that looks like an hourglass.
+Upon first seeing it, writer Deko Akao believed the earring has a history, which was confirmed upon further seeing Vanitas' past depicted in the manga.
+Anime News Network stated the earring reflects Vanitas' mortality and short lifespan, which the reviewer inferred as the message the author wanted to portray.

+Artur Lozano Mendez from Autonomous University of Barcelona referred to Vanitas and Noah from as yasaotoko archetypes, with the former standing out as a technical hero with healing abilities not commonly seen in the male demography in contrast to the latter who comes across a weaker type of hero.
+He noted that Vanitas stands out as a protagonist for the way he interacts with other female characters.
+While Vanitas at first is portrayed as they started to form a relationship by stealing Jeanne's kiss, in the next scenes it is Jeanne who becomes more active in growing relationship comparable to those of shojo manga instead despite the actual male oriented demography.
+Despite Vanitas toying with Jeanne, it was noted that Vanitas eventually cared for her.